Oladipo helps Pacers end Nets' 7-game win streak, 114-106

 On the next Brooklyn possession, Nets guard Spencer Dinwiddie was blocked by on a driving layup attempt by Pacers center Myles Turner, and Darren Collinson was then fouled by Kurucs.

-Nets head coach Kenny Atkinson came running off the bench to argue the call and was immediately ejected with 1:09 left.
+Nets head coach Kenny Atkinson came running off the bench to argue the call and was immediately ejected with 1:09 left by referee Tony Brothers.

 Bogdanovic hit the technical free throw to widen the lead to six points.